Vonage Wins Partner of the Year Award from Salesforce for Second Consecutive Year

-The award recognises firms who have demonstrated excellence in serving Salesforce not-for-profit customers, innovating and giving back.
+The award recognizes firms who have demonstrated excellence in serving Salesforce not-for-profit customers, innovating and giving back.

-Vonage%27s+contact+centre+solution integrates all communications channels without expensive, disruptive hardware changes and plugs straight into an organisation’s Salesforce platform.
-This enables Vonage customers using Salesforce, like not-for-profit businesses Homeless+Link and National Citizen Service (NCS), to perform better, connect easier and enhance experiences to help them serve their customers better.
+The Vonage Contact Center (VCC) solution integrates all communications channels without expensive, disruptive hardware changes and plugs straight into an organization's Salesforce platform.
+This enables Vonage customers using Salesforce, such as not-for-profit businesses Homeless Link and National Citizen Service (NCS), to perform better, connect easier and enhance experiences to help them serve their customers better.

 Salesforce, Salesforce.org and others are trademarks of Salesforce.com, Inc.